tgross/devopsdaysmsp2018/content/_index.md

 *[Kashmir Hill, Forbes, 16 Feb 2012](https://www.forbes.com/sites/kashmirhill/2012/02/16/how-target-figured-out-a-teen-girl-was-pregnant-before-her-father-did/)*

 {{% note %}}
-Machine learning algorithms may know more about us and our loved ones than we do ourselves...
+Machine learning algorithms may know more about us and our loved ones than we do ourselves.
+Target was able to determine from customer purchases not just when customers are pregnant but at what stage of their pregnancy they were (buying unscented products during late stages, for example).
 {{% /note %}}

 ---